omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   1. **Apartment Type** (formerly “unit type”) – multi-unit rents (e.g., 1bd/1bth).
   2. **Retail Type** – storefront or podium space assumptions, mirrors Apartment fields but typically one unit per bay.
   3. **Parking Type** – structured like apartment types but for parking variations (garage, uncovered, etc.).
+- Above the listings, a dedicated **Apartment Turnover** card captures building-wide assumptions:
+  - **Annual Turnover %** – percent of apartments expected to change tenants each year.
+  - **Turnover Cost / Unit** – one-time refresh cost incurred for each turnover.
+  - Saving writes the values at the project level so Metrics and future reports can reference them without editing each apartment type.
 - Apartment/Parking forms capture:
   - `type_label` (e.g., "1bd/1bth" or "Garage Parking").
   - `unit_sqft` (optional for apartments, still tracked for reference).